tonghuikang/binary-tree/README.md

 What Problem This Solves
 ------------------------
-First, make sure that the Python "bisect" library will not suit your needs.
-The "bisect" library may suit most needs.
+Depending on your use case, the Python "bisect" library may suit your needs and be prefered.
+So, check it out first.
 Otherwise:

 * Small space,  Ave: O(n), Max: O(n)
 * Fast search,  Ave: O(log n), Max: O(log n)